 Pudina rice can be packed for the lunch box too with nuts or veggies added or with a simple vegetable stir fry.
 It is always a winner when I want to prepare a special meal during the weekends or on lazy days.
 It is super easy to make, much easier than any biryani or any other rice item.

-To make pudina rice, pudina, coriander leaves, green chilies, ginger garlic and onion or coconut are ground together and then roasted well to bring out the flavours and then rice is cooked in this mixture.
+To make pudina rice recipe mint, coriander leaves, green chilies, ginger garlic and onion or coconut are ground together and then roasted well to bring out the flavors and then rice is cooked in this mixture.

 I have used coconut, you can replace it with onions too, both yield good pudina rice, with different flavors.
 You can serve this even with a simple onion raita or can even add vegetables like potato, peas, mushroom or baby corn too while frying the paste to make your meal complete.

-- 1 cup lightly measured mint / pudina
+- 1 cup mint or pudina (loosely measured)

 - 1 inch ginger

-- 3 to 4 small pods or 1 to 2 large pods of garlic
+- 3 small pods garlic or 1 to 2 large pods

 - 1 large onion or ¼ cup chopped coconut pieces